Community Food Security and Nutrition Facilitator

 While the official language of The Gambia is English, Volunteers are expected to learn the predominant local language of the village to which they will be assigned.
 Instruction in a local language will be provided during Pre-Service Training and additional language support will be available at your work site if needed.
-Most of the people Volunteers will work with may not speak English, so it is extremely important to understand and be able to communicate in the local language.
-Languages taught at Pre Service Training are : Pularr, Mandinka, Wollof, Jola and Serrahulleh
+Languages taught at Pre Service Training are: Pulaar, Mandinka, Wollof, Jola and Sarahulleh.

 Most Volunteers are assigned to remote, rural communities, without electricity, and where transportation can be infrequent and unreliable.
-Volunteers will be hosted by local families identified by the community and Peace Corps staff.
-You will live in simple, private quarters of local standards on the property of a host family for your entire service.
-Houses in rural areas are usually made of mud block and are round with thatched roofs.
+Volunteers will live with local host families identified by the community and Peace Corps staff.
+You will live in private quarters of local standards on the property of a host family for your entire service.
+Houses in rural areas are usually made of mud block and are round with thatched or corrugate iron sheet roofs.
 They are generally situated in or near a family compound which contains several other such houses.
 You will have a private pit latrine, and will likely need to fetch water from the village water source, up to 300 yards away.
 You may need to walk or bike up to 3 miles to access public transportation and may cycle up to 6 miles to a larger town for shopping.
 All incoming Volunteers are placed in rural environments, so you must be prepared and able to live in these conditions.

 There are a few internet cafes in some of the larger towns, but access is slow, patchy and depends on unreliable electricity.
-There is internet access at the Peace Corps office near the capital, the Massembeh Training Center and in the regional office in Basse, upper River Region of the country.
-Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text (you will receive a SIM card on arrival and will be able to call or text other Volunteers or staff without charge).
+There is internet access at the three Peace Corps offices; the main office near the capital, the Massembeh Training Center and in the regional office in Basse, upper River Region of the country.
+Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text.
+You will receive a SIM card on arrival and will be able to call or text other Volunteers or staff without charge.
 The Gambia is a small country.
 Contact between staff and Volunteers is high and this is well appreciated by the Volunteer community.

 Many vegetarians have managed to maintain a healthy diet here.
 However, as the supply and range of vegetables in the country is limited, this can present challenges and requires some flexibility.